Treatment of Regulatory Material

 United States

-• Designed to meet the General Qualification Standards to work within the U.S. regulatory environment
+• Designed to meet the General Qualification Standard to work within the U.S. regulatory environment

 • SOA is collaborating with regulatory bodies to develop optional certificates to meet the Specific Qualification Standard